Close

 Step 6: Application Tracking

-Monitor your application status through the online tracking system using your reference number.
-Processing typically takes 15-30 working days, depending on application complexity and seasonal demand.
+Monitor your application status through the online tracking system using your reference number on the VFS Global website or France-Visas portal.
+Processing typically takes around 15 days, though complex cases may require 15-30 working days depending on application complexity and seasonal demand.

 Step 7: Decision and Collection

 Collect your passport with visa decision from the application center.
-If approved, verify all visa details immediately.
+If approved, verify all visa details immediately, including validity dates, number of entries, and permitted duration of stay.
 In case of rejection, review the decision letter carefully and consider appeal options within the specified timeframe.